 - are acquired or appropriated by a government authority by compulsory process.

-Rent increase in a 2-year or more fixed term
+Ending tenancy early due to a rent increase in a 2-year or more fixed term

 Give a minimum 21-day termination notice and vacate.
 The notice must say that it is because the landlord/agent has increased the rent during the fixed term.